chinamike65/hugo-tuolesi/content/book2/book2en.md

 The word "Hung" in the heart glows and invites, and all the Buddhas are transformed into Vajrasattva.

-It is the word "Hung" in the mantra wheel of Vajrasattva that emits boundless light, welcoming all Buddhas and Tathagatas and Bodhisattvas, and inviting the Guru and the Three Jewels together, and turning them into Vajrasattva in the process of inviting them.
+It is the word "Hung" in the mantra wheel of Vajrasattva that emits boundless light, welcoming all Buddhas and Tathagatas and Bodhisattvas, and inviting the Guru and the Three Jewels of Refuge together, and turning them into Vajrasattva in the process of inviting them.

 "Zha", "Hung", "Wan" and "Ha" are integrated into one, "Zha" reaches the top of Vajrasattva's head, "Hung" is integrated, and "Wan" is indistinguishable.
 Ha" is how long you can visualize it, and how long it will melt into your body.